 - 8 Drilling discoveries at Angilak outside Lac 50 resource

 - Industry beating discovery cost of under C$1.51/lb uranium

-- Current business model focuses on strategic acquisitions (Hatchet Lake – SK, Genesis – SK, Baker Basin – NU) and Angilak Property – NU advancement to Kivalliq assets
+- Current business model focuses on strategic acquisitions (Hatchet Lake – SK, Genesis – SK, Baker Basin – NU, Baffin Gold – NU) and Angilak Property – NU with a goal of project advancement

 Flagship Project: Angilak Property, Nunavut